12 Planning & RL for Transformers (Advanced Topic)

 OpenClaw: moltbook & ClawHub

-OpenClaw has experienced record-breaking growth since its launch in November 2025
+OpenClaw has experienced record-breaking growth since its launch in November 2025.

-- OpenClaw is frequently used to write agents which run on moltbook
+- OpenClaw is frequently used to write agents which run on moltbook.

 - ClawHub is a forum where you register and discover new skills.

-OpenClaw: Sequential Markov Decision Problem (MDP)
+OpenClaw: Sequential Markov Decision Process (MDP)

 - state = current conversational / tool context